GovReady/govready-q/Schema.md

 	    This module should take you two minutes.

 	output:
-	  - name: Document 1
+	  - title: Document 1
 	    format: markdown
 	    template: |
 	      # Document for {{project}}

 	      Hello!
 This is the output of the module.
 You answered {{q1}}.

-	  - name: Document 2
+	  - title: Document 2
 	    format: html
 	    template: |
 	      <h1># Document for {{project}}</h1>